Fact-checked by the ZeroinDaily editorial team

 | Desktop App | Yes (Windows and Mac) | Yes (Windows and Mac) |

-Key Takeaway: At the team level, both tools cost approximately $12/user/month billed annually, but Scribe’s Teams plan includes PDF export and full auto-capture.
-For SOP-heavy operations, Scribe’s Teams plan delivers more documentation value per dollar.
+At the team level, both tools cost approximately $12/user/month billed annually, but Scribe’s Teams plan includes PDF export and full auto-capture.
+For SOP-heavy operations, Scribe’s Teams plan delivers more documentation value per dollar, though solo users on Pro will pay nearly twice Loom’s Starter rate for comparable access.

 What Are the Best Use Cases for Each App?